AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/addonsdk-app.md

 See the use case implementations for an example of the [custom modal dialog](../../guides/develop/index.md#custom-dialog-example).

 ### enableDragToDocument()
-Allows for drag to document functionality to be enabled on an element such as an image or video.
+Allows for drag and document functionality to be enabled on an element such as an image, video or audio.

 #### Signature
 `enableDragToDocument(element: HTMLElement, dragCallbacks: DragCallbacks): [DisableDragToDocument]()`